 Guidance and management practices based on multiple aspects of typical and atypical child development; current research and theories of child development; using developmentally effective approaches to connect with children and families; techniques to support trust building and promote healthy, respectful, supportive, and challenging learning environments for young children with and without exceptional learning needs.
 25 hours lab required.
-Successful course completion with a grade of B 3.00 or better.
+Successful course completion with a grade of B 3.00 or better is required for the degree program.